sumurthy/md_apispec/markdowns/api/rangeformat_list_borders.md

 # List borders

-Retrieve a list of rangebordercollection objects.
+Retrieve a list of rangeborder objects.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request